Zal Cleminson: Orphans Of The Ash

 Since the demise of the band in October 2019, Cleminson and Willie worked together on a new project 'Orphans Of The Ash' and have released a studio album in November 2022 titled Ellipsis.
 Plans are currently in place for Orphans Of The Ash to begin working on their second album which is yet to be titled.
 The album Ellipsis was released on 29 November 2022.

-Cleminson is referenced in the novel The Sacred Art of Stealing, by the Scottish author Christopher Brookmyre, as the basis of the disguises worn by bank robbers during a heist, and inspired the name of the character Zal Innez.

 Guthrie Govan has cited Cleminson as one of his most important influences and considers him to have been "his Jimmy Page" in his early guitar development.